 Portuguese is a huge global language, spoken across Europe, Latin America and Africa.
 There are over 280 million Portuguese speakers worldwide, and 75% of them live in Brazil.
-Last December, I spent almost a month in Brazil after having taught myself some Portuguese over the two years prior.
+In December 2016, I spent almost a month in Brazil after having taught myself some Portuguese over the two years prior.
 I’m glad I did study it before going, but it was not as easy to get by as I thought it would be.
 Portuguese is definitely necessary in Brazil if you want to navigate well and do your own exploring.
 If you want to learn Portuguese in Brazil, read this and find out how to make it possible.

 Stay in Brazil

 I know that a lot of countries require you to have a visa to visit Brazil.
 Luckily for me, New Zealanders get a free tourist visa for 3 months.
 To check if you require a visa for Brazil with your nationality, check out this website.